le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

 end
 {% endhighlight %}

-You no need use bats and minitests together in the same cookbook.
+It is not neccessary to use bats and minitests together in the same cookbook.
 I use both in this cookbook to show simple example.

-Finaly run command "kitchen test" for begin testing:
+Finaly, run command "kitchen test" to begin testing:

 {% highlight bash %}
 $ kitchen test --parallel